alexcwchan/aks-admin/README.md

 - Github repository
     - clone from template repository (sample app and CI/CD workflows)
     - repository secrets and variables
+## *Pre-configuration*
+Check the inventory to verify the Application is not existed before trigger workflow
 ## *Post configuration*
 - from github.com, invite technical owner as repository collaborator with Admin permission (*github cli allow add collaborator by username only*)